particle-iot/docs/src/content/guide/how-to-build-a-product/device-groups.md

 released firmware, the _highest firmware version_ will be preferred

-- If a device is unlocked and **does not belong to any groups** with released firmware, it will receive the product's default released firmware (if a firmware has been released as the product default)
+- If a device is unlocked and **does not belong to any groups** with released firmware, it will receive the **Product default** released firmware (if a firmware has been released as the Product default)

 - If none of the above conditions result in a device being targeted for a product firmware, it will not receive an automatic OTA update from the